Censor Review - Does This Diet Supplement System Work?

 Taste – “Not so Great”

-Something else that we noticed in several reviews was the taste and aftertaste of the soft gels.
+Based on customer comments, one Censor side effect related to taste.
 “The gels leaked in the bottle and gave the rest of the gels a strong aftertaste,” said one customer online.

 Our research has shown that whenever a diet supplement or workout program has particularly troublesome elements (painful workout routine, bad taste, high cost, negative side effects, etc.), the likelihood of long term success is slim.
 If Censor really does have a poor flavor that lingers, it could be difficult for dieters to lose weight.

 The Science – “Clinically Proven?”